jduarte/immortus/README.md

 end
 ```

-### Example: Create an Invoice job and notify the UI when finished
+### Example 2: Create an Invoice job and notify the UI when finished

 ```javascript
 $('.js-create-invoice').click(function() {